Russ Tamblyn: 1990–2004: Twin Peaks and other work

 In 1990–91, Tamblyn starred as Dr. Lawrence Jacoby on the David Lynch-created series Twin Peaks (alongside his West Side Story co-star Richard Beymer, who played Ben Horne); his scenes in the 1992 prequel film Twin Peaks: Fire Walk with Me were cut.

 He appeared in Running Mates (1992), Little Devils: The Birth (1993), Cabin Boy (1994), Desert Steel (1995), and Babylon 5.
 He appeared on stage in Los Angeles in Zastrozzi.
 His work drifted back to straight to video: Starstruck (1995), Rebellious (1995), Attack of the 60 Foot Centerfold (1995) and Invisible Mom (1996) for Fred Olen Ray, Johnny Mysto: Boy Wizard (1997), My Ghost Dog (1997), and Little Miss Magic (1998) for Ray.

-Tamblyn appeared on another soap opera, General Hospital, alongside his daughter Amber in 1997 and 2000.
+In 1997 and 2000, Tamblyn appeared on the soap opera General Hospital alongside his daughter Amber.
 In 2004, he appeared with Amber again, playing God in the form of a man walking dogs, in three episodes of Joan of Arcadia.
-The two also worked together in the films Rebellious, Johnny Mysto: Boy Wizard, and The Increasingly Poor Decisions of Todd Margaret.
-In Quentin Tarantino's film Django Unchained, they were billed respectively as "Son of a Gunfighter" and "Daughter of a Son of a Gunfighter", alluding to his leading role in the 1965 western Son of a Gunfighter.
+The two also worked together on the films Rebellious and Johnny Mysto: Boy Wizard and the TV series The Increasingly Poor Decisions of Todd Margaret.
+In Quentin Tarantino's film Django Unchained, they were billed respectively as "Son of a Gunfighter" and "Daughter of a Son of a Gunfighter", alluding to Tamblyn's leading role in Son of a Gunfighter.

-In 2004, the Academy Film Archive preserved the mid-1960s works First Film and Rio Reel by Tamblyn.
+In 2004, the Academy Film Archive preserved Tamblyn's mid-1960s works First Film and Rio Reel.

 2005–present: Later roles

 Tamblyn had supporting roles in Drive (2011), Django Unchained (2012), and Hits (2014).
-He appeared several times in The Increasingly Poor Decisions of Todd Margaret, and in the revival of Twin Peaks (2017).
+He appeared several times in The Increasingly Poor Decisions of Todd Margaret and in the revival of Twin Peaks (2017).